ParkerTonra/Beat-Bank/working_readme.md

-Figure out why a track is always selected when the program is ran.(meh oh well)
+Figure out why a track is always selected when the program is ran.